'Wake-up call for Canada': Security experts say case of 2 fired scientists could point to espionage | CBC News

 Very few people know why Dr. Xiangguo Qiu and her biologist husband, Keding Cheng, were marched out of the Winnipeg-based National Microbiology Lab (NML) two years ago and stripped of their security clearance.
 They were officially fired last January.

-However, two national security experts believe the case of the scientists raise the possibility of Chinese espionage.
+However, two national security experts believe the case of the scientists raises the possibility of Chinese espionage.

 "It appears that what you might well call Chinese agents infiltrated one of the highest prized national security elements when it comes to biosecurity and biodefence," said Christian Leuprecht, a security expert and professor at the Royal Military College and Queen's University.